mediamonks/transition-component/docs/guide/muban/README.md

     // `self` ref but you could technically provide any ref you want. useTransitionController(refs.self, {
       // Whether or not you want to be able to access your controller from
-      // the transition-context, defaults to `false`.
-If this is set to `true` you could nest
+      // the transition-context, defaults to `true`.
+If this is set to `false` you cannot nest
       // this timeline inside another timeline.
-      registerTransitionController: true,
+      registerTransitionController: false,
       refs: {
         // Any refs that will be forwarded to the `setupTransitionInTimeline` and
         // `setupTransitionOutTimeline` functions